tricksal/learn-build-earn-in-public/concept_v2.md

 <a name="8.0-revised"></a>
 ## 8.0 Conclusion: Your Quest Awaits

 The Learn_Build_Earn_in_Public framework is a commitment to a different way of creating.
-It's a belief in generosity, in the power of process, and in the profound idea that the best way to grow ourselves is to share the journey with others.
+It’s a belief in generosity, in the power of process, and in the profound idea that the best way to grow ourselves is to share the journey with others.

 Your workshop is ready.
 The window is waiting.